michaeltelford/wgit/README.md

 Wgit is wget on steroids with an easy to use API for web scraping and indexing.

 Wgit is a WWW indexer/scraper which crawls URL's and retrieves their page contents for later use.
 Also included in this package is a means to search indexed documents stored in a database.
 Therefore this library provides the main components of a WWW search engine.
 You can also use Wgit to copy entire website's HTML making it far more powerful than wget.
-The Wgit API is easily extendable allowing you to easily pull out the parts of a webpage that are important to you, the CSS or JS links for example.
+The Wgit API is easily extendable allowing you to easily pull out the parts of a webpage that are important to you, the external links or keywords for example.

 ## Installation